bohemian-coder/nodeJS-jenkins-docker/README.md

 This project is built incrementally, and branches represent different stages in the pipeline, with integrations and automated iterations.

-<u>Branches</u>
-Main
+## Branches:

+1. main
+2. jenkins-dsl
-jenkins-dsl                                                                                            jenkins-pipeline
+3. jenkins-pipeline
-email-integration
+4. email-integration
-slack-integration
+5. slack-integration
-JFrog-integration
+6. jfrog-integration
-sonarqube-integration
+7. sonarqube-integration